thinglabsoss/superbird-tool/Readme.md

 A [Changelog can be found here](Changelog.md)

-NOTE: This is not working well on Windows anymore due to issues with libusb, I suggest using Linux or macOS.

 ## Warranty and Liability

 None.
 You definitely can mess up your device in ways that are difficult to recover.
 I cannot promise a bug in this script will not brick your device.